nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 -   Duplicating `Task` objects instead of keeping the `RepeatEvent` as a single entity like how it is stored in the `TaskList`.

     -   Rationale:
-        By duplicating the `RepeatEvent`, it allows better abstraction by removing the need to constantly differentiate between a normal `Task` and a repeating `Task` during the construction of the final Calendar View.
+        By duplicating the `RepeatEvent`, it allows better abstraction of methods by removing the need to constantly differentiate between a normal `Task` and a repeating `Task` during the construction of the final Calendar View.
 The current implementation allows the `addCalendarBody()` method to obtain all possible `Task` objects within the given month, with each possible `RepeatEvent` being stored as a separate `Task`.
 Each `Task` can subsequently be removed from the `ArrayList` after it has been printed which makes the task simpler and reduces coupling.

     -   Alternatives considered:
         Allowing `TaskList` to accept `Task` with duplicated details.
 However, this will in turn further complicate design when performing other features that deal with a singular `Task` such as `delete`, `search`, `done`.
 (See [Section 3.4.4, RepeatEvent design considerations](#344-design-considerations))